Skip to content

 Unrelates the target record from another specified record.

-Assigns the record to some user by a specific rule.
-Can be applied to the target record, the process record or any record created by the process.
+Assigns the record to a user based on a specific assignment rule.
+Can be applied to the target record, the process record, or any record created by the process.
 See more.

-Creates in-app notification for specific users.
+Creates an in-app notification for specific users.
 See more.

-Process variables can be used in a message with the placeholder {$$variable}
+Process variables can be included in a message with such placeholders: {$$variable}, where $variable is a variable defined in the process.

-Runs a workflow rule of the sequential type, target record can be switched a related or a record created by the process.
+Runs a workflow rule of the sequential type.
+The target record of the called rule can be the same or be switched to a related record or a record created by the process.

 Runs a specific service action.
 The list of built-in actions is available here.
 Developers can create custom service actions.